 • • •

 4. The rational dress movement also saved men—from the tyranny of having to drop their pants to defecate.
-Union suits were patented in 1868, and they too traded on the idea of apparel-based self-determination, originally being called “emancipation union under flannel.”
-“An ass-flap is a more rational contrivance for the elimination of waste than the inefficient unclasping of sundry belts and buckles and fasteners!” said someone, somewhere, I hope.
+Union suits were patented in 1868, when they were called “emancipation union under flannel,” trading on the idea of apparel-based self-determination.
+“An ass-flap is surely a more rational contrivance for waste elimination than the unclasping of sundry buckles and fasteners!
+No man can live free, beholden to the movement of his bowels!” said someone, somewhere, I hope.

-A 1920 newspaper ad for the Piqua Hosiery Company declares that “this little Ohio community is now recognized the world over as “The Quality Union Suit City.”
-That may have been true: Piqua was home to no fewer than 14 underwear companies to that point, and for a brief period in the 1990s held the annual “Great Outdoor Underwear Festival,” until, Wikipedia tells me, certain untoward underwear elements got the whole thing away from the desired “family atmosphere” and they shut it down.
-Probably because of the pony in a union suit:
+A 1920 newspaper ad for the Piqua Hosiery Company declares “this little Ohio community is now recognized the world over as ‘The Quality Union Suit City.'”
+It was true: Piqua was home to at least 14 underwear companies at that point, and for a brief period in the 1990s held an annual “Great Outdoor Underwear Festival.”
+It was shut down, Wikipedia tells me, when certain untoward underwear elements upset the desired “family atmosphere,” by which they were probably just referring to the perversion of nature of this pony in a union suit:

 • • •